 Building a System of Early Learning and Child Care in Canada

 Affordable high quality child care for ALL will enhance children’s well-being, increase women’s labour force participation, promote gender equality, and grow the economy.
 In its 2021 budget, the federal government committed $30 billion over the next five years to building a universal system of early learning and child care in partnership with the provincial and territorial governments.
-In the past few months, the federal government has concluded funding agreements with seven provincial governments and Yukon Territory.
-Negotiations continue with the five remaining jurisdictions: Ontario, Alberta, New Brunswick, Nunavut and NWT.
+In the past few months, the federal government has concluded funding agreements with nine provincial governments as well as Northwest and Yukon Territories.
+Negotiations continue with the two remaining jurisdictions: Ontario and Nunavut.
 Building a Canada-wide system of early learning and child care is a large and transformative project that requires public funds, public policy and public engagement.
 Child Care Now, Canada’s national child care advocacy association, is using this web page to:

 - Report and reflect on developments

 - Propose policy solutions

 - Provide information and resources to support public engagement in the process of system-building

 - Share actions that child care advocates are taking

 Canada's Roadmap to Affordable Child Care for ALL

 Child Care Now has identified twelve things that governments must pay particular attention to as they work to build a Canada-wide system of early learning and child care.
 Public funding is critical, but money alone will not bring about the change needed to meet the needs of children, parents, families, and communities, or the transformation required to make Canada’s economic recovery possible.
 Find and download our report here.

 How to Build a High Quality Early Learning and Child Care System for All

 Child care advocates in several provinces have developed a roadmap for governments to follow as they move to changing how early learning and child care is funded and delivered.
 Get in touch with Child Care Now if you want to work with others to develop a